Organophosphate: Surfactants

 Mono- and di- phosphate esters of alcohols (or alcohol ethoxylates) act as surfactants (detergents).
 Although they are very common in biology as phospholipids, their industrial use is largely limited to certain niche areas.
 Compared to the more common sulfur-based anionic surfactants (such as LAS or SLES), phosphate ester surfactants are more expensive and generate less foam.
 Benefits include high stability at extremes of pH, low skin irritation and a high tolerance to dissolved salts.

 In agricultural settings monoesters of fatty alcohol ethoxylates are used, which are able to disperse poorly miscible or insoluble pesticides into water.
 As they are low-foaming these mixtures can be sprayed effectively onto fields, while a high salt tolerance allows co-spraying of pesticides and inorganic fertilisers.

 Low-levels of phosphate mono-esters, such as potassium cetyl phosphate, find use in cosmetic creams and lotions.
 These in oil-in-water formulations are primarily based on non-ionic surfactants, with the anionic phosphate acting as emulsion-stabilisers.
-Phosphate tri-esters such as tributyl phosphate are used as anti-foaming agent in paints and concrete.
+Phosphate tri-esters such as tributyl phosphate are used as anti-foaming agents in paints and concrete.